diggedypomme/quarantine-modding/doom_explanation/readme.md

 - All walls still need to be assigned in advance.
 This means no dynamic maps, and no randomized maps
 - Midtextures do not block the engine line of sight, so you're still seeing the full map in advance
 - Can't "stack" on top of each other as such (you can't have 2 midtextures on a single linedef.
 You would have to make the wall above be slightly offset (which is a pain when they would then fall into the next tile's sector)

+## Any of the above, but with portals

+[image]

+This was a test that I did to separate every sector by a small space, and then use GZdoom linedef portals to dynamically link and unlink tile linedefs so that you could create your own culling distance

+**Advantages:**
+- culling distance means that you aren't viewing the full map at once

+**Disadvantages:**
+- This did not work very well.
+Portals were randomly failing to work on occasion, and the game enforces a set limit to the number of hops through portals that you can see, replacing it with black if this limit is hit.
+You therefore lose the city backdrop.
+The number of hops cannot be altered as this is part of the engine.